Rallyware’s 2022-23 Global Sales Force Report

 Partly this is a consequence of platforms like Uber changing expectations with their mobile apps.
-But it’s also a result of the growth of gig work itself.
-Gig economy growth is expected to reach $455 billion in 2022, over twice its size in 2018, and technology helps consultants and contractors deal with an abundance of opportunities that by nature require them to always be on the go.
+But it’s also a result of the growth of gig work itself – according to the World Bank, the gig economy now accounts for up to 12% of the global labor market.
+Technology helps consultants and contractors deal with an abundance of opportunities that by nature require them to always be on the go.

 For too long consultants, contractors, and distributors have been burdened with inhospitable technology and multiple, poorly integrated systems.
-Stand out in 2023 with performance enablement technology that feels truly modern and digital, and that even makes training fun.
-That’s going to be crucial.
+Stand out in 2024 with performance enablement technology that feels truly modern and digital, and that even makes training fun!
+That’s going to be crucial, going forward.

 2. Company Empathy Will Increase in Importance (Case in Point: Gas)